Best daily deals

 How do you control the Nothing Ear 1?

-Onboard touch controls are used to play/pause, skip to the next song, control volume, and enable active noise cancellation or transparency modes.
+Onboard touch controls are used to play/pause, skip to the next song, control volume, and enable active noise cancelation or transparency modes.
 The earbuds also feature in-ear detection that automatically plays audio when earbuds are in and pauses when removed.

 Nothing focused on simplicity with the Ear 1 earbuds.

 You can customize some, but not all, of the onboard gesture controls with the Ear 1 app.
-A triple tap can be used to control the next song or previous song on either earbud, while a tap-and-hold of either touch panel can trigger active noise cancellation or have no action.
+A triple tap can be used to control the next song or previous song on either earbud, while a tap-and-hold of either touch panel can trigger active noise cancelation or have no action.
 The other touch controls (play/pause, volume) are immutable.

 Should you download the Nothing Ear 1 app?

 Nothing focused on simplicity with the Ear 1 earbuds, so the mobile app (iOS and Android) doesn’t provide quite as much customization as other headset companion apps.
 There’s no custom EQ module; users can only select from four EQ presets (balanced, more treble, more bass, and voice).
-Likewise, there are just two noise cancelling intensity levels (light or maximum), though you can also completely disable ANC or toggle on transparency mode from the app.
+Likewise, there are just two noise canceling intensity levels (light or maximum), though you can also completely disable ANC or toggle on transparency mode from the app.

 The Nothing Ear 1 is worthy of consideration for anyone seeking out affordable wireless earbuds.

-Additional app controls include enabling or disabling in-ear detection, and a find my earbud feature that will play a loud tone to help you locate your lost earbuds.
+Additional app controls include enabling or disabling in-ear detection and a find my earbud feature that will play a loud tone to help you locate your lost earbuds.
 You can also download and install firmware updates to the earbuds from within the app, which is necessary in order to stay up to date on the latest features and bug patches.
 The app is GDPR compliant.

 Firmware version 0.6700.1.86 brings voice assistant support to the Ear 1.
 Once installed, you can set a triple tap to activate your device’s voice assistant (Siri or Google Assistant).